karlpokus/node-tcp-ops/README.md

 - http-server and tcp-client (api)
 - tcp-server (services)

 The browser calls the api which calls service x which responds and the api relays data back to the client.
-Ports: api http/5001, people tcp/5002, pets tcp/5003.
+Ports: api http/5001, people tcp/5002, pets tcp/5003, remote tcp/5004.

-Clients connect to services on startup and try to reconnect on any socket end event.
+Clients connect to services on startup and try to reconnect on any socket end event during runtime.
 Services ignore socket end events as they can have multiple connections running.
-Clients exit (and restart forever) if unsuccessful at connecting to all services.
+Clients exit if unsuccessful at connecting to all services.
 Services and clients exit and restarts on exceptions.

 # usage
 start the show